Seven organisations collaborate to create the all-new ABC Prize

 The Ace Business Communicator Prize aims at recognising and rewarding young in-house communicators – A collaboration by seven organisations including ICG, MxM India, The Holmes Report, School of Communications & Reputation, On Purpose Consulting, Reputation Today and the Promise Foundation.

-A consortium of organisations led by the Promise Foundation, is pleased to announce the revamped Ace Business Communicator Prize for young in-house professionals, which will see one young communications professional flown to PRovoke18, organised by The Holmes Report in Washington DC in October.
+A consortium of organisations led by the Promise Foundation, is pleased to announce the revamped Ace Business Communicator Prize for young in-house professionals, which will see one young communications professional flown to PRovoke19, organised by The Holmes Report in Washington DC in October.

 The ABC Prize was instituted to encourage young talent in communications.
-Professionals will individually respond to a brief on social change in a record time which will be evaluated by senior members of the ICG (Indian Communicators Group) as well as Arun Sudhaman of The Holmes Report and Girish Balachandran of On Purpose Consulting.
+Professionals will individually respond to a brief on social change in a record time which will be evaluated by senior members of the ICG (Indian Communicators Group) as well as Arun Sudhaman of The Holmes Report and a representative of On Purpose Consulting.
 The brief is available at the end of this note.
-The winners will be publicly announced at PRAXIS 2018 and will be funded to travel to the Global PR Summit.
+The winners will be publicly announced at INCC 2019 and will be funded to travel to PRovoke.

-To be eligible for the prize the individual should be born on or after January 1st 1983 and should have a valid passport.
-The contest opens on 15th March and the last date to submit the responses, without any fee, is 25th April.
+To be eligible for the prize the individual should be born on or after January 1st 1984 and should have a valid passport.
+The contest opens on 25th March and the last date to submit the responses, without any fee, is 25th April.
 We will accept entries until April 30th for a fee of Rs 1000/- per entry.
 Entries should be submitted with a scanned copy of the passport.
-The response to the case should be sent from the official email ID, as a pdf, running not more than two pages, with file name ABC Prize 2018_First name_ Last name and the same to be mentioned in subject line as well and sent to team at reputationtoday dot in with copy to editor at reputationtoday.in.
+The response to the case should be sent from the official email ID, as a pdf, running not more than two pages, with file name ABC Prize 2019_First name_ Last name and the same to be mentioned in subject line as well and sent to team at reputationtoday dot in with copy to editor at reputationtoday.in.
 No where in the attachment should the name of the organisation, where the team works, be mentioned.

-The jury will decide the winners by June 20th and the two individuals will be informed by July 4th in order to make visa and flight arrangements.
+The jury will decide the winner by May 10th and the individual will be informed by May 16th in order to make visa and flight arrangements.